Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Introduction

-In recent years, the focus of such studies has been on small planets orbiting M dwarf stars, as the small size of these late-type host stars boosts the planet's atmosphere signal, either in transmission or emission, compared to Sun-like stars \citep[e.g.,][]{de_wit_combined_2016, wakeford_disentangling_2019, kreidberg_absence_2019, lim_atmospheric_2023, may_double_2023, greene_thermal_2023, zhang_gj_2024, kirk_jwstnircam_2024}.
 However, the potential promise of increased atmosphere observability also comes with a corresponding peril for atmosphere retention.
-Late-type stars have significantly longer pre-main sequence phases than Sun-like stars, during which time, orbiting planets are subjected to large amounts of high-energy radiation \citep{Wordsworth2013, Wheatley2017}.
-Even at late times, during the M dwarf's main sequence phase, they still maintain large outputs of high energy radiation, with $L_X/L_{bol}$ ratios significantly higher than those of earlier-type stars \citep{Pizzolato2003, Wright2011, Wheatley2017, Lloyd2021}, reaching up to $\sim$2000$\times$ that of the Sun for ultra-cool M dwarfs like TRAPPIST-1 \citep{Wheatley2017}.
+Late-type stars have significantly longer pre-main sequence phases than Sun-like stars, during which time orbiting planets are subjected to large amounts of high-energy radiation \citep{Wordsworth2013, Wheatley2017}.
+Even at late times, during the M dwarf's main sequence phase, they still maintain large outputs of high energy radiation, with $L_X/L_{bol}$ ratios significantly higher than those of earlier-type stars \citep{Pizzolato2003, Wright2011, Wheatley2017, Lloyd2021}, reaching up to $\sim$2000$\times$ that of the Sun for ultra-cool M dwarfs like TRAPPIST-1 \citep{Wheatley2017, bourrier_reconnaissance_2017}.
 The increased amounts of high energy radiation received by M dwarf planets results in the potential for corresponding increases in the efficiency of atmosphere loss processes \citep[e.g.,][]{Wordsworth2013, Luger2015, bolmont_water_2017, turbet_water_2023}, resulting in uncertainty as to whether rocky planets around M dwarf stars can retain atmospheres to the present day \citep{zahnle_cosmic_2017}.